 Pigments are the colour chemicals added to the paint.
 Reflection of particular wavelengths of light and absorption of others gives pigments their colours.
 Metal compounds are also utilized to give the paint certain colours.
 Iron oxide is responsible for making the colours brown, red, yellow and orange.
 Titanium dioxide, commonly found in sand as a white chemical makes white paint.
 Chromium oxide is used to make green paint and black colour emerges from carbon.
 Numerous pigments can be mixed together to create any colour we can possibly imagine.

 Pigment combined with binder forms a thick substance that is difficult to paint surfaces with.
 The solvent dissolves both pigment and binders, creating a thinner liquid that flows and spreads with ease.
 Paint solvents are also called thinners for this reason.
 Once the paint is applied to the surfaces, the solvent evaporates into the air, leaving remnants of the pigment and binder dry.
-The lingering smell after application of fresh paint comes from solvents.
+The lingering smell after the application of fresh paint comes from solvents.

 Water is a common solvent utilized in emulsion paints and watercolours.
-Water-based paints offer the easy-to-clean advantage in case of spills.
-There are paints which use solvents derived from strong organic chemicals makes from petroleum called Naphtha.
+Water-based paints offer an easy-to-clean advantage in case of spills.
+There are paints that use solvents derived from strong organic chemicals makes from petroleum called Naphtha.
 If this type of paint is left sitting in a container for an extended period of time, gravity separates it into different chemical components.
 Thus, it is important to mix the paint before using it each time.

 As mentioned before, various types of chemical additives are also added to paint.
-Fluorescent pigments are added to certain paints to give them an ability to glow in the dark.
+Fluorescent pigments are added to certain paints to give them the ability to glow in the dark.
 Ceramic substances are added to paints to enhance their durability and strength.
 Lastly, additives are also designed for paints used outdoors to make them waterproof, rustproof, protected from sunlight, and frost, while also preventing mould and mildew.

 Knowing the composition of paints also calls to acknowledge the best painting service providers in Toronto.
 Demiri Painting is a fully insured and licensed painting company based in Toronto that provides residential and commercial painting services to all of Toronto, Mississauga, Brampton, Vaughan, Markham, Richmond Hill, and Scarborough.